Azure/azure-powershell/src/MarketplaceOrdering/MarketplaceOrdering/help/Set-AzMarketplaceTerms.md

 ```

 ### -InputObject
 Terms object returned in Get-AzMarketplaceTerms cmdlet.
-This is a mandatory parameter if Accepted paramter is true.
+This is a mandatory parameter if Accepted parameter is true.

 ```yaml
 Type: Microsoft.Azure.Commands.MarketplaceOrdering.Models.PSAgreementTerms